Radiofrequency Ablation for Varicose Veins

 Radiofrequency ablation is performed in-office and under ultrasound guidance.
 It is a minimally invasive procedure where the physician positions a catheter into the diseased vein through a small opening in the skin.

 Candidates for Radiofrequency Ablation

 Our Southwest Vein & Leg Center patients love these treatments to address their varicose veins.
 They are minimally invasive procedures with virtually no recovery time.
 Just about anyone bothered by varicose veins can benefit from this procedure.
 The vein in question needs to be relatively straight.

 Patients considering this treatment should first have tried conservative treatments for varicose veins, such as wearing compression stockings, exercise (particularly involving your legs), weight loss, and elevating your legs while sitting.

 “I am so happy with my results after my procedure for my varicose veins.
 Dr. Menzies, Brad, and Autumn have been so helpful with the process.
 My life has changed.
 I no longer have pain in my leg, feel like I have a brand new leg.
 Just recently have been able to jog for 2 miles without pain.
 I want to thank Allison for the referral.
 Thank you Southwest Vein & Leg.”

 - Access requires only a small nick in the skin

-- Compared to vein stripping, RF ablation is more effective, has fewer complications, and has far less pain during recovery
+- Compared to vein stripping, Radiofrequency ablation is more effective, has fewer complications, and has far less pain during recovery

-- RF ablation is safe and rarely has any complications
+- Radiofrequency ablation is safe and rarely has any complications

 - The treatment doesn’t create a lengthy scar